Google Store Black Friday 2020 deals: $649 Pixel 5, more - 9to5Google

 A better offer to consider is a $149 Google Home Max (review) that has been discounted by $150.
 This could be a sign that Google us running down inventory of this 2017 smart speaker.

 The Nest Hub sees a $40 discount to $49.99, while the larger Nest Hub Max (review) is $179 after $50 off.
-These four Smart Display and speaker deals are available until December 2nd.
+These Smart Display and speaker deals are available until December 2nd.
+Google is also discounting the Nest Wifi router:

-A 30% discount on Stadia Premiere Edition sees the Controller and Chromecast Ultra bundle down to $69.99.
-That’s the same price as an individual Stadia Controller, but with the added bonus of a streaming dongle.
-It’s a great offer for those that missed out on the YouTube Premium promotion.

 FTC: We use income earning auto affiliate links.
 More.